NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 ## 6.1 General ##

 The laboratory has available the personnel, facilities, equipment, systems, and support services necessary to manage and perform its laboratory activities.
-Procedural details for these can be found in the following referenced documents:
+Procedural details for these can be found in the [Quality System Procedures](QSPs/index.md) listed in [section 8.2.4 - Referenced Quality Documentation](#referenced-quality-documentation)

-* Quality System Procedure - Personnel
-* Quality System Procedure - Facilities and Environmental Conditions
-* Quality System Procedure - Equipment
-* Quality System Procedure - Measurement Uncertainty
-* Quality System Procedure - Metrological Traceability
-* Quality System Procedure - LIMS
-* Quality System Procedure - Purchasing and Receipt
-* Quality System Procedure - Document Control and Management
-* Quality System Procedure - Methods
-* Quality System Procedure - Contract Review
-* Quality System Procedure - Sampling

 ## 6.2 Personnel ##